 Despite some progress in our society, we continue to practice sexist divisions in our households.
 We delegate women to cook, clean, and handle the children.
 Healthy marriages share responsibilities.
 I wash dishes every day.
 My wife is by far a better cook than me and often takes the lead in preparing meals during the week.
 However, every Saturday and Sunday morning I cook breakfast for the family.
 It’s 2020, don’t be scared of the kitchen!

 If I lost you somewhere in this post, hopefully, these last few words will find you.
-Invest your time, energy, love, and patience into your partner, and the return can produce bliss.
+Invest your time, energy, love, and patience into your partner, and the return will produce bliss.

 Start this year with positive actions.
 Listen to your spouse.
 Demonstrate creativity in your expressions of love.
 Cook her a meal and clean the house.

-Enroll in my self-paced online course to learn more about the principles that can help you to grow in your relationships in 2020 and beyond.
+Enroll in my self-paced online course to learn more about the principles that can help you to strengthen your relationships in 2020 and beyond.